Overfilled Transmission Fluid: Symptoms, Effects And How To Fix

 Your transmission could start to overheat, even though you have too much fluid as opposed to not enough.

 Because there’s too much ATF in your transmission, it isn’t circulating as it should.
-Higher pressures due to more volumetric space occupation also mean higher temperatures.
+Increased pressures due to more volumetric space occupation also mean elevated temperatures.

-The liquid deteriorates and begins to lose its ability to cool.
+The fluid deteriorates and begins to lose its capacity to cool.

 These combine to result in an overheating transmission.
 This is often displayed via a dedicated warning light or message.